 |Rating: (4.3 / 5)|

 The Ringside IMF is the brand’s flagship line of gloves made with their proprietary technology.
 Basically, the gloves are made using a molded foam system that contours the shape of the fist and offers excellent protection.
-Besides a mesh palm panel, the anti-microbial liner combines to reduce odor-causing bacteria.
+Synthetic gloves are less breathable and will usually stink in a shorter time than genuine leather.
+Ringside works around this problem by using a mesh palm panel, and the anti-microbial liner combines to reduce odor-causing bacteria.

 The long cuffs and extra wide velcro straps offer incredible wrist support, and the padding is springy enough for extra protection of your knuckles.
 The one snag of these gloves is that they are a little too stiff for clinching or sparring.
 These synthetic leather are also less durable and of lower quality compared to the other entries on this list, but this is compensated with a more affordable price tag.
 As beginner gloves, these will get the job done.